xh3b4sd/kia/README.md

 ### Project Prerequisites

-- [aws] CLI for working with AWS and EKS clusters
+- [aws] CLI for working with AWS and EKS clusters.
+Make sure to have your credentials set up according to the AWS account you want to use if you intend to work with EKS clusters.
-- [aws-iam-authenticator] for AWS authentication
-- [docker] for local setup using `kind`
+- [aws-iam-authenticator] for AWS authentication. `eksctl` is using this tool under the hood in order to generate kube configs for your EKS cluster.
+- [docker] for local setup using `kind`.
+Make sure to upper the RAM that Docker is allowed to use.
+You will need at least 4GB in order to get the local environment using Kind up and running.
-- [eksctl] for working with AWS and EKS clusters
+- [eksctl] for working with AWS and EKS clusters. `kia` uses that to create EKS clusters.
+A config file is provided when creating the EKS cluster.
-- [golang] for installation of `kia` and `red` installation
+- [golang] for installation of `kia` and `red` on your machine.
+You will also need go if you intend to develop the project further.
-- [grpcurl] for playing with grpc apis
+- [grpcurl] for playing with gRPC apis.
+Always useful to have when working with gRPC so that requests can be made and responses can be inspected.
-- [helm] for deploying applications into kubernetes clusters
+- [helm] for deploying applications into Kubernetes clusters.
+Anything deployed to a Kubernetes cluster should be packaged as a Helm chart.
-- [istioctl] for setting up the service mesh within kubernetes clusters
+- [istioctl] for setting up the service mesh within Kubernetes clusters.
+Does also provide Envoy as ingress controller which proxies grpc-web for frontend applications.
-- [kind] for working with kubernetes clusters locally
+- [kind] for working with Kubernetes clusters locally.
+Necessary to get a "production like" environment on your machine.
+See the `docker` section above for eventual RAM issues.
-- [kubectl] for working with the kubernetes api
+- [kubectl] for working with the Kubernetes api.
+Used under the hood by `kia`.
-- [red] for secret data management
+  Also always useful to get around the Kubernetes cluster.
+You want to check runtime objects like pods and scale deployments.
+- [red] for secret data management.
+Also see the project configuration section below.
+You may need to understand the file structure of the `sec` repository if you want to manage your own secret data.